How To Run A More Sustainable Event

 So, we’re looking at what it means to run a sustainable event and outlining some ways to go about it.

 A sustainable event is one where care is given to its environmental impact.
 This can look like making smarter venue choices, committing to reducing waste, being water aware, using recyclable materials, or considering alternative power sources like Coldplay, who announced an eco-friendly world tour.

 There are many different elements involved in throwing a sustainable event, but at its core, the idea is to make environmentally driven decisions wherever possible.

 What is the benefit of a sustainable event?

 Sustainability is good for the planet, which is good for all of us, plus there are benefits to you as a company.
 Environmental awareness is becoming more important to consumers all the time.
 People will no longer turn a blind eye to unfriendly eco practices and will switch their allegiance to businesses offering greener alternatives.
-This is why we have made changes over the past 12 months to ensure our Tyvek wristbands are 100% recyclable, we pack our wristbands in 100% recycled boxes, and we work with delivery partners to ensure 100% carbon neutral shipping.
+This is why we have made changes to ensure our Tyvek wristbands are 100% recyclable, and recently introduced our Go Green paper wristbands, Eco-friendly fabric wristbands, as well as reusable and long-lasting Silicone wristbands.
+We pack our wristbands in 100% recycled boxes, and we work with delivery partners to ensure 100% carbon neutral shipping.

 Where to start?

 Throwing a completely sustainable event might seem overwhelming, but no one expects you to be perfect on your first try.
 As the creator of your event, your role is to make mindful choices and do what you can, no matter how small, to reduce your event’s impact.
 It can be as simple as sending an email instead of a letter, using our 100% recyclable wristbands instead of plastic ones or switching to reusable tote bags instead of paper ones for your welcome packs.
 As an event organiser, it’s up to you to provide green solutions.
 These could include;